autonomys/infra/resources/dns/README.md

 1. Remove the record from the records.tf
 2. Submit the change as a PR to infra repo
 3. Infra team will deploy the change and merge the PR.

+## How to update existing record?
+1. Find the record in the records.tf
+2. Update the resource(s) you wish to update
+3. Submit the changes as a PR to infra.
+4. Infra team will deploy the changes and merge the PR.